wesleycamargo/azure-docs.pt-br/articles/sql-data-warehouse/sql-data-warehouse-best-practices.md

 <properties
-   pageTitle="Práticas Recomendadas para o SQL Data Warehouse | Microsoft Azure" description="Recomendações e práticas recomendadas que você deve saber quando for desenvolver soluções para o SQL Data Warehouse do Azure.
-Isto irá ajudá-lo a alcançar o sucesso." services="sql-data-warehouse" documentationCenter="NA" authors="sonyam"
+   pageTitle="Best practices for Azure SQL Data Warehouse | Microsoft Azure" description="Recommendations and best practices you should know as you develop solutions for Azure SQL Data Warehouse.
+These will help you be successful." services="sql-data-warehouse" documentationCenter="NA" authors="sonyam"